aws-samples/shopfloor-connectivity/docs/targets/nats.md

 [SFC Configuration](../core/sfc-configuration.md) > [Targets](../core/sfc-configuration.md#targets) >  [Target](../core/target-configuration.md)

-NatsTargetConfiguration extends the type  [TargetConfiguration](../core/target-configuration.md) with specific configuration data for connecting to and sending to a NATS subject.
-The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to **"NATS-TARGET"**
+NatsTargetConfiguration extends the type  TargetConfiguration with specific configuration data for connecting to and sending to a NATS subject.
+The Targets configuration element can contain entries of this type; the TargetType of these entries must be set to **"NATS-TARGET"**.

 - [Schema](#natstargetconfiguration-schema)
 - [Examples](#natstargetconfiguration-examples)